The lost ‘Black-ish’ episode, now on Hulu, never should have been lost

 Now that Hulu has made the controversial episode available to stream, though, the truth is out there.
 And it has brought more questions than answers.

-“Please, Baby, Please” was originally set to air on February 27, 2018, just over a year after Trump’s inauguration, inspired by everything that had happened in that time period.
+“Please, Baby, Please” was originally set to air on February 27, 2018, just over a year after Trump’s inauguration, inspired by everything that had happened in between.
 Since time has moved strangely over the past four years, and even more strangely during quarantine, here’s your reminder of what that first year entailed: the travel ban, the push to repeal Obamacare, the withdrawal from the Paris climate accords, Charlottesville, and “Get that son of a bitch off the field.”
 A bunch of other stuff happened, too, but those are the biggies.

 By the time fall rolled around, Barris felt the need to say something beyond the usual sociopolitical messages he took care to weave into each episode of Black-ish.

 Initially, the network was on board.
-According to an interview with The Hollywood Reporter in 2018, ABC worked with Barris every step of the way to make “Please, Baby, Please” a reality.
+According to an interview with The Hollywood Reporter in 2018, ABC worked with Barris every step of the way to make “Please, Baby, Please” something special.
 They gave the creator a heftier-than-normal budget so he could afford a Spike Lee voice-over and the rights to songs such as Rihanna’s “Umbrella” and the Sam Cooke classic “A Change Is Gonna Come,” which Barris personally asked Cooke’s goddaughter for permission to use.
-The episode was said to be framed as a bedtime story that the Barris surrogate character Dre (Anthony Anderson) reads to his infant son Devante, and to deploy snazzy animation in bringing the tale of “the Shady King” to life.
+The episode was said to be framed as a bedtime story Barris surrogate character Dre (Anthony Anderson) reads to his infant son Devante, and to deploy snazzy animation in bringing the tale of “the Shady King” to life.

 For the last few years, that’s about all anyone knew.